smmariquit/vybechange/README.md

 - Explainable AI decisions: Powered by Google Gemini via LangChain, every prompt and recommendation is transparent and human-readable.
 - Real-time impact tracking

 For technical details, see the agent architecture and code in `src/agents/core_agents.py`.
-**"Small pesos.
-Big ripple."**
-*By the team that decided microdonations don't have to be boring or bureaucratic.*

 ## 🚩 THE CORE IDEA
 A smart donation layer embedded into BPI's VIBE payment ecosystem.
 It detects when users are most likely to give, nudges them with localized, hyper-relevant causes, and delivers verified proof when their change creates real-world impact.